Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-How close to our school some food producers are.
+The fruit shop, community stalls on the corner of streets, free fruit at the letter boxes of neighbours, rats

 Helpful Report

 What are three words that describe the activities in this kit?
-Fun, Interesting, relevant
+Useful, Creative, Fun

 How effective was the resource in fostering critical thinking about food waste issues?